CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 pickImg: /uploads/evga-geforce-rtx-2070-super-gaming.png
 pickLink: https://www.amazon.com/gp/product/B07V6SJLSG/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07V6SJLSG&linkId=972f4532c43c7597ee5b313ddd91477c
 ---
 Core i9 9900k is Intel best processor for consumers.
 If you are building a consumer-based system and decided to go with Intel, then Intel i9 9900k is the best solution.
 The** [i9 9900k](https://www.intel.com/content/www/us/en/products/processors/core/i9-processors/i9-9900ks.html)** comes with 8 cores and 16 threads which is very powerful.
-In this processor, the boost clock is 5 GHz which is insane.
-When intel was launched i9 processors, they say that it is the fastest processor in the world and nowadays if we take a look at this processor i9 is better than Ryzen 9 only in gaming not in projectivity tasks.
-We have listed some Best Video Card For i9 9900k & i9 10980HK & i9 10900k.
+In this best value processor, the boost clock is 5 GHz which is insane.
+When intel was launched i9 processors, they say that it is the fastest processor in the world and now-days if we take a look at this processor i9 is better than Ryzen 9 only in gaming not in projectivity tasks.
+For your best CPUs we have listed Best Video Card For i9 9900k & i9 10980HK & i9 10900k best value processors.

 Out of the box, this processor gives you outstanding performance, and after overclocking this processor maximum hardly 5 percent performance increase and temperature also increases so, you must have a good cooler to maintain temperature.
 So, if you want to overclock this processor, then you must have a good CPU cooler.